elburhan/Kasuwan_Dauri/README.md

 ## Project Description

 Kasuwan Dauri aims to digitize the local market experience for Hausa artisans, enabling them to reach a broader audience and sell their products online.
-The platform includes functionalities such as user authentication, product management, order processing, and more.
+The platform includes functionalities such as user authentication
+, product management, order processing, and more.

 ## Technologies Used